Integrative Leadership Studies

 In this course, students will explore principles of adult learning, apply the basics of effective communication, begin the development of critical and creative thinking, articulate the meaning and value of a major in Integrative Leadership Studies, demonstrate skill in interdisciplinary problem solving, create an electronic learning portfolio, and explore the process of earning credit for prior learning.

-P: IST or BA-IST or ILS or BA-ILS major
+P: IST or BAS-IST or ILS or BAS-ILS major

 Fall and Spring.